 Introduction to NvSci

-The NvSci (NVIDIA Software Communication Interface) libraries bundled with NVIDIA SDK serve two primary purposes:
+The NVIDIA Software Communication Interface (NvSci) libraries bundled with the NVIDIA SDK serve two primary purposes:

 - They allow resources to be allocated up front, with access restrictions defined by the applications and with details of their overall requirements well understood.